MingLunHan/CIF-HieraDist/README.md

 | CIF + LRD | 4.0 | 4.5 |
 | CIF + HieraDist | 3.8 | **4.2 (4.1 with better decoding hyper-parameters in later experiments)** |

-With language model trained with the text of AISHELL-1 itself, we can get
+With language model trained with the text of AISHELL-1 itself, we can get:

 | Methods | dev (CER \%) | test (CER \%) |
 | --- | --- | --- |